 Hard water can affect you and your home in many ways.
 However, there is a solution to this problem.
 A water softener might be what you need.
 ServiceOne specializes in water softener Omaha, and we are here to help.
 Learn about water softener Omaha and how these can be beneficial to your home.

 What Water Softeners Do

-A salt-based system traditionally treat hard water by adding sodium to it, which reduces the buildup of calcium.
+A salt-based system traditionally treats hard water by adding sodium to it, which reduces the buildup of calcium.
 These are normally only used to treat severe hard water cases.

-A salt-free system treat and remove hard water through magnetic or electrical currents.
+A salt-free system treats and removes hard water through magnetic or electrical currents.
 They are considered more environmentally friendly because they don’t require electricity.

 Why Water Softeners Are Needed

 Tap water around the world can end up containing lead or plastic easily, which can be quite harmful.
-On the other hand, tap water also contains a lot of minerals, such as magnesium, calcium and zinc, which usually cause no harm but can sometimes in large quantities.
+On the other hand, tap water also contains a lot of minerals, such as magnesium, calcium and zinc, which usually cause no harm but can if large quantities are found in the water.